-We believe GM's approach to supply chain sourcing and sustainability, which is described in our annual Sustainability Report, will encourage the development of low-carbon procurement technologies and enhance the supply of sustainably sourced materials, which are not currently available in sufficient quantities to support industry needs.
-Further, as a member of GPSNR, we report progress in implementing our Sustainable Natural Rubber Policy annually.
-GM will continue to provide robust public disclosure on its actions and engagements, including our expanding engagement with providers of raw materials throughout our supply chain.
-Visit gmsustainability.com for more information.
+We believe GM's approach to supply chain sourcing and sustainability, which is described in our annual Report, will Sustainability encourage of procurement development low-carbon technologies and enhance the vlqque sustainably sourced materials, which are not currently available in sufficient quantities to support industry needs.
+Further, as a member of GPSNR, we report progress in implementing our Sustainable Natural Rubber Policy annually, GM will continue to provide robust public disclosure on its actions and engagements, including our expanding engagement with providers of raw materials supply Visit throughout our chain. gmsustainability.com for more information.